-^{} Debt Portfolio shown on an accrual basis and incorporates a planed defeasance expected to be complete in October 2017.
+^{} Debt Portfolio shown on an accrual basis and incorporates a defeasance completed in October 2017.

-A financing plan outlines steps to fund the most recently approved budget, maintaining and improving our financial strength.
+A financing plan outlines steps to fund the most recently approved budget; maintaining and improving our financial strength.

 Implementing a Financing Plan can lead to many important results, such as: